Cricket Wicket Knockdown Challenge

 Use craft supplies to build a machine that can launch a ball at a target (called a wicket in this challenge) and knock it down.

 If you are familiar with the sport of cricket, you may know that part of the game involves using a ball to knock two small bails (horizontal sticks) off of three larger stumps stuck into the ground.
 Together, the bails and stumps are called a wicket.
-This year's Fluor Engineering Challenge is inspired by cricket.
-As shown in the following video, your goal is to build a machine that can launch a ball at a wicket and knock it down.
+This Engineering Challenge is inspired by cricket.
+Your goal is to build a machine that can launch a ball at a wicket and knock it down.

 This project allows you to explore some interesting topics in physics and engineering.
 Rather than explain these topics in detail, this background section will give you a brief overview, and then you can do more research on them using the links in the bibliography.
 If you are doing this engineering project for a science fair, do not worry about learning about every topic; instead, choose one to study in more detail.